 The top layer is a platelet concentrate, the lower layer are the red blood cells, and the middle layer is the platelet-rich-fibrin.
 It’s essentially a tonne of platelets trapped in a fibrin mesh, and has a concentration of platelets 10x the normal level in the blood.

 Platelets are chocked full of growth factors – the cells that promote healing and tissue regeneration.
-The extracted PRF is then applied to the wound from the oral procedure, where it settles and serves as a nutrient source and a signal for the body to send even more healing efforts to the area.
+The extracted PRF is then applied to the wound from the oral procedure or along with a dental or soft tissue graft, where it settles and serves as a nutrient source and a signal for the body to send even more healing efforts to the area.

 Safety Advantages of PRF in Oral Surgery Recovery